team-monumental/monuments-and-memorials/docs/developer-resources.md

 ##### components

 These are the bulk of the components, they are **non-stateful** and **presentational**.
-What that means is that they don't do things like consumer Redux reducers or dispatch Redux actions.
+What that means is that they don't do things like consume Redux reducers or dispatch Redux actions.
 They may have state if it's related to the presentation, i.e. if you need to track whether or not a modal is showing but they shouldn't have state from Redux.

 ##### actions